hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/morlevi/graber.md

 - The code includes numerous commented-out lines, indicating a collection of methods that are not implemented but could be added based on their documentation.
 - The `fetch_all_data` function and related calls are placeholder functions and require implementation.
 - Error handling is partially implemented but needs to be further refined for better robustness.
 The use of `logger` and exceptions suggests improved logging and error management compared to earlier versions.
-- The `local_saved_image` method demonStartes a more structured approach to fetching and saving images, including error handling using `try...except` blocks and more descriptive error messages.
+- The `local_image_path` method demonStartes a more structured approach to fetching and saving images, including error handling using `try...except` blocks and more descriptive error messages.
 - The `@close_pop_up` decorator (commented out) demonStartes a potential mechanism for closing pop-up windows prior to other data extraction procedures.
 It shows a more refined exception handling approach, using the `ExecuteLocatorException` to address the case where the locator fails to close a popup.